Kinmen: Others

 Kinmen is notable for a number of cultural products.
 Due to the extensive shelling by the People's Liberation Army in the 1950s, Kinmen is famous for its artillery shell knives.
 Local artisans would collect the vast amounts of exploded ordnance and make high-quality knives which are still sought after by chefs and connoisseurs.
 Kinmen is also home of the regionally famous Kinmen Kaoliang liquor, a spirit ranging between 38 and 63 percent alcohol, which is highly appreciated by the Taiwanese.
 Other local culinary specialties include Kinmen noodles, kòng-thn̂g and beef jerky (bakkwa).

 Like the Ryukyus, Kinmen is known for shisa (wind-lion god) figures (風獅爺).

+Cinema

+During the martial law era, Kinmen was home to several cinemas that were popular gathering places for soldiers stationed on the island.
+Today, however, none of these historic movie theatres remain in operation.

+Kinmen-born filmmaker Dong Cheng-Liang has devoted much of his work to portraying the island and its history.
+In 1994, he directed Every Odd Numbered Day (單打雙不打), which was the first movie directed by a local Kinmenese, also much of the cast was from Kinmen.
+More recently, Dong transformed his ancestral home in the village of Gugang into the Kinmen Cinema Museum (金門電影館), preserving the island's cinematic heritage.

 Military

-Kinmen is home to the ROC Army’s 101st Amphibious Reconnaissance Battalion also known as the ROC Army Frogman, whose main headquarter is garrisoned on Liaoluo Bay (料羅灣).
+Kinmen is home to the ROC Army's 101st Amphibious Reconnaissance Battalion also known as the ROC Army Frogman, whose main headquarter is garrisoned on Liaoluo Bay (料羅灣).
 As of 2024, United States soldiers visited the islands.

 Economy

 Kinmen's economy is mainly based on tourism and services due to its proximity to mainland China.